alphagov/link-checker-api/docs/api.md

   - An [RFC 3339][rfc-3339] formatted timestamp, will be `null` for a link with a `status` of "pending".
 - `errors`
- - An object of keys to arrays of strings.
- - A key represents the short description of the error, whereas the array of strings details each individual problem found.
-Normally they'll be one value, but there could be more for complicated links.
+  - An array of strings with details of each error found.
- - These are designed to be presentable to an end user.
 - `warnings`
- - An object of keys to arrays of strings.
+  - An array of strings with details of each warning found.
+- `problem_summary`
- - A key represents the short description of the warning, whereas the array of strings details each individual problem found.
-Normally they'll be one value, but there could be more for complicated links.
+  - A short description of the most critical problem with the link.
+- `suggested_fix`
+  - Where possible, this provides a suggested fix to the user.

- - These are designed to be presentable to an end user.
+`errors`, `warnings`, `problem_summary` and `suggested_fix` are all designed to be shown to the end user.

 ## BatchReport entity